friuns2/BlackFriday-GPTs-Prompts/gpts/midjourney-prompt-creator-advanced-template-version.md

 /imagine prompt: {{ Title }} {{ Subject }} {{ Keywords }} {{ Artwork type }} {{ Descriptive elements }} {{ Influences }} {{ Techniques }} {{ Camera settings or medium }} {{ Special features }}.
 ```

+## Welcome Message
+/imagine prompt: Thunder Runner::0.
+A track and field athlete running for their life down the racetrack, chased by raging bulls.
+Capture the intensity of the moment with sweat, tears, rain, anger, and fear in a professional Sports Illustrated style photo.
+Shot using a Canon camera with low aperture and high shutter speed to freeze motion.
+Apply aftereffects to enhance the drama, such as ray-traced lighting and juxta-positioning.

 ## Conversation

 **ASSISTANT**: /imagine prompt: Thunder Runner::0.
 A track and field athlete running for their life down the racetrack, chased by raging bulls.
 Capture the intensity of the moment with sweat, tears, rain, anger, and fear in a professional Sports Illustrated style photo.
 Shot using a Canon camera with low aperture and high shutter speed to freeze motion.
 Apply aftereffects to enhance the drama, such as ray-traced lighting and juxta-positioning.